vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ## Goals for this article

-In this article, we demonstrate how to send a message from node-RED to a Peakboard box.
+In this article, we show how to send a message from node-RED to a Peakboard box.
 This is commonly used to inform a Peakboard user about some event happening in the node-RED flow.

 In our example, we send an alert that consists of a message and a priority field.
 The message is shown in the Peakboard application, and if the priority is `A`, then the background turns red.

 ## Building the Peakboard app

 The first thing we need in the Peakboard app is a function called `SubmitAlert`.
-We select **Shared function**.
-This way, the function can be called from outside the app, by calling an HTTP endpoint on the box.
-The function has two parameters: `Priority` and `Message`.
+We add two parameters to the function: `Priority` and `Message`.
+We also need to select **Shared function**.
+That way, the function can be called from outside the app, by calling an HTTP endpoint on the box.

 ![image](/assets/2024-04-08/010.png)